Noble-Lab/FDRBench/README.md

 Q8WUP2         1.64447e-4  1.64447e-4  Q8WUP2   9
 ```

 Below is an example command line to run protein FDP calculation.
 The database used to generate the identification result must be generated using FDRBench.
+The command line parameter **-score** is set to use the column "score" as a secondary ranking score in FDP calculation.
+The number **0** indicates lower score is better (more confident).

 ```shell
 java -jar fdrbench-0.0.1.jar -i protein-fdp_protein_input.tsv -level protein -o protein-diann_fdp_protein.csv -score 'score:0' -fold 1 -pick first